How To Make Homemade Setting Spray

 - Vegetable Glycerin

-Glycerin, when used in the right quantities and in the right way, can be moisturizing for your skin and give you a beautiful dewy look.
+Glycerin, when used in the right quantities and in the right way, can be moisturizing for your skin and give you a beautiful, dewy look.

 - Rose Water (Optional)

 Rosewater (Simplified Skin has the best rosewater we’ve found) is not an absolute must, but it does make the setting spray more hydrating and soothing to the skin.
-It even works by itself as a natural facial toner.

-Rosewater has some great anti-inflammatory properties that help to reduce redness and cleanse the skin.
-It is also wonderfully soothing and moisturizing, and it has a delightful, soft scent to it as well.
+Rosewater has some excellent anti-inflammatory properties that help to reduce redness and cleanse the skin.

 Instructions: